-3.5 An Inhomogeneous Absorber Model
+3.5 An inhomogeneous absorber model

 An alternative to the PPC model is a situation whereby the optical depth varies with spatial location across the line of sight.
-This was originally developed using a power-law dependent optical depth model in de Kool et al. (2002) and was subsequently investigated by Arav et al. (2005), who found power-law and Gaussian shaped optical depth dependencies on a 1-dimensional spatial location to be inadequate in describing O VI absorbers in Mrk 279.
-Here, we attempt a similar investigation using a power-law model of the form $\tau(\mathbf{x},\lambda)=\tau{max}(\lambda)\mathbf{x}^a$, where $\tau(\mathbf{x},\lambda)$ is the optical depth at position x on the surface of the absorber and at wavelength λ , $\tau{max}(\lambda)$ is the maximum optical depth of the absorber and a is the power-law index.
+This was originally developed using a power-law-dependent optical depth model in de Kool, Korista & Arav (2002) and was subsequently investigated by Arav et al. (2005), who found power-law and Gaussian-shaped optical depth dependencies on a one-dimensional spatial location to be inadequate in describing O v1 absorbers in Mrk 279.
+Here, we attempt a similar investigation using a power-law model of the form $\tau(x, \lambda) = \tau{max}(\lambda)x^a$, where $\tau(x, \lambda)$ is the optical depth at position x on the surface of the absorber and at wavelength λ , $\tau{max}(\lambda)$ is the maximum optical depth of the absorber and a is the power-law index.

 Following Arav et al. (2005), we make two simplifying assumptions to aid calculations without any loss of generality.
-First, we assume that the surface brightness is uniform across the face of the emission source such that $S(x,y,\lambda)=1$, where x and y are spatial positions in the plane of the line of sight and S is arbitrarily normalised.
-We also simplify the optical depth spatial dependence by using a 1-dimensional model, so that $\tau(x,y,\lambda)=\tau(x,\lambda)$.
+First, we assume that the surface brightness is uniform across the face of the emission source such that $S(x, y, \lambda) = 1$, where x and y are spatial positions in the plane of the line of sight and S is arbitrarily normalized.
+We also simplify the optical depth spatial dependence by using a one-dimensional model, so that $\tau(x, y, \lambda) = \tau(x, \lambda)$.
 The x values are fixed to span an interval $0 \le x \le 1$ for simplicity.
-The observed residual flux at a given velocity bin will then be found using $I{res} = \int_0^1 e^{-\tau(x)} dx$.
+The observed residual flux at a given velocity bin will then be found using $I{\text{res}} = \int_0^1 e^{-\tau(x)} dx$.
 To assess a broad range of power-law indices, values from 0 to 10 with step size of 0.1 are tested.
-In order to integrate over the x range, it is effectively divided into 1000 bins, giving dx=0.001.
+In order to integrate over the x range, it is effectively divided into 1000 bins, giving dx = 0.001.